hanami/view/README.md

 A _template_ is a file that defines the semantic and visual elements of a page.
 In order to show a result to an user, a template must be _rendered_ by a view.

-Keeping things separated, helps to declutter templates and models from presentation logic.
+Keeping things separated helps to declutter templates and models from presentation logic.
-Also, since views are objects they are easily testable.
+Also, since views are objects, they are easily testable.
 If you ever used [Mustache](http://mustache.github.io/), you are already aware of the advantages.

-Like all the other Lotus compontents it can be used as a standalone framework, or within a full Lotus application.
+Like all the other Lotus compontents, it can be used as a standalone framework or within a full Lotus application.

 ## Status